cskylab/cskylab/cs-pro/k8s-pro/hello-pro/README.md

 # Kubernetes Hello World app<!-- omit in toc -->

-## `k8s-hello` v22-03-23 <!-- omit in toc -->
+## `k8s-hello` v23-04-27 <!-- omit in toc -->

 This namespace is intended to deploy a simple Hello World application in Kubernetes for testing purposes.

-Configuration files are deployed from template Kubernetes hellow world app version 22-03-23.
+Configuration files are deployed from template Kubernetes hello world app version 23-04-27.

 - [TL;DR](#tldr)
 - [Prerequisites](#prerequisites)